AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

     - Returns BRep vertices of the resulting body, BRep face information

 #### Target Reconstruction
-Reconstruct from a target design.
+Reconstruct from a target design using extrude operations from face to face.
 - `set_target(file)`: Set the target that we want to reconstruct with a .step or .smt file.
 This call will clear the current design.
+Returns a face adjacency graph representing the B-Rep geometry/topology as described [here](../regraph).
 - `add_extrude_by_target_face(start_face, end_face, operation)`: Add an extrude between two faces of the target.
     - `start_face`: is the uuid of the start face in the target
     - `end_face`: is the uuid of the end face in the target
     - `operation`: a string with the values defining the type of extrude: `JoinFeatureOperation`, `CutFeatureOperation`, `IntersectFeatureOperation`, or `NewBodyFeatureOperation`.
-    - Returns TBD
+    - Returns a face adjacency graph representing the B-Rep geometry/topology as described [here](../regraph), and an intersection over union value calculated between the target and the reconstruction.

 #### Export
 Export the existing design in a number of formats.